 When performing a tuning audit, it is very important to analyze and understand the performance behavior of your instances.
 You may have already drilled down to analyze the performance of a single query or program.
 However, examining the entire instance's behavior can alert you to the health of your system.
 The instance represents the performance of the average application.
-This view will help you answer questions such as: This query suffers from lock wait, but does the entire system suffer from lock wait?
+This view will help you answer questions such as: This query suffers from lock wait?
 If, for example, you discover that your system suffers from I/O wait and you tune a query that performs memory operations, you most likely will not improve the entire system's I/O wait problem.
 So examining the entire instance can provide a quick overview of the dominant resources consumed.